LionsPhil/inkyframe/README.md

     - PNGDEC seems to always dither.
 It may be PicoGraphics doing it, I'm not sure.
   - These buffer into RAM.
 Try not to send full 32-bit color PNGs.
     - If they are over 32K (the `_TEMPFILE_THRESHOLD` constant), they will try to buffer to flash, but that is also quite limited.
 Buffering to an SD card is not currently implemented.
-- `image/x.pico-rle`, an update of a streamable image format I made for Tufty, will also display fullscreen.
+- `image/x.pico-rle`, an update of a lossless streamable image format I made for Tufty, will also display fullscreen.
   - This is a streaming format that goes straight from the network to the display, so doesn't have memory limitations.
-  - Since it writes through PicoGraphics, it is always subject to that dithering, and is unfortunately quite slow.
+  - Since it writes through PicoGraphics, it is always subject to that dithering, and is unfortunately slower.
 - Empty responses *of any type* will leave the screen as-is.
 - A `Refresh` header with normal `time; url` syntax, where after `time` seconds it will fetch `url`.
   - The time will be rounded up to at least one minute.